-- Dispatch of an email or SMS/MMS newsletter with the recipient’s consent.
+- Sending an email or SMS/MMS newsletter with the recipient’s consent.

 (Legal basis: Consent).

-(Legal basis: Justified interest on our part for the safeguarding and vindication of our rights).
+(Legal basis: Justified interest on our part for safeguarding and defending our rights).

-If you wish to use/access benefits that require the formation of a contract, we request that you register.
-Within the scope of the registration, we collect personal data necessary for the formation and the fulfillment of the contract (e.g., first name, last name, date of birth, email address if applicable, details on the preferred payment method or on the account holder) as well as, if applicable, additional data on a voluntary basis.
-Mandatory statements are marked with a *.
+If you wish to use or get access to benefits requiring to enter into the fulfillment of a contract, we request your registration.
+With your registration we collect personal data necessary for entering into the fulfillment of the contract (e.g. first name, last name, date of birth, email address, if applicable, details on the preferred payment method or on the account holder) as well as further data on voluntary basis, if applicable.
+Mandatory information is marked with an *.

 4.5.
 Log files

-Every time you use the internet, your browser transmits certain information which we store in so-called log files.
+Each time you use the internet, your browser is transmitting certain information which we store in so-called log files.

-We save log files for a short time solely to determine disturbances and for security reasons (e.g., to clarify attack attempts) and we delete them afterwards.
-Log files which need to be maintained for evidence purposes are excluded from deletion until the respective incident has been completely resolved and may, on a case-by-case basis, be passed on to investigating authorities.
+We save log files for a short period of time to determine service disruptions and for security reasons (e.g., to investigate attack at-tempts) and delete them after-wards.
+Log files which need to be maintained for evidence purposes are excluded from deletion until the respective incident is resolved and may, on a case-by-case basis, be passed on to investigating authorities.

-Log files are also used for analysis purposes (without the IP address or without complete IP address).
-See module web analysis therefore.
+Log files are also used for analysis purposes (without the IP address or without the complete IP ad-dress).
+Also see module web analysis.

-In log files, the following information in particular is being saved:
+In log files, in particular the following information is saved:

-– IP address (internet protocol address) of the terminal device which is being used to access the Online Offers;
+- IP address (internet proto-col address) of the terminal device which is being used to access the Online Offer;

-– Internet address of the website from which the Online Offer has been accessed (so-called URL of origin or referrer URL);
+- Internet address of the website from which the Online Offer is accessed (so-called URL of origin or referrer URL);

-– Name of the service provider which is used to access the Online Offers;
+- Name of the service provider which was used to access the Online Offer;

 - Name of the files or information accessed;

-– Date and time as well as duration of retrieval;
+- Date and time as well as duration of recalling the da-ta;

 - Amount of data transferred;

-This Online Offer is not for children under 16 years of age.
+This Online Offer is not meant for children under 16 years of age.